-- The City of Yarra will levy rates as measured by the Net Annual Value of property owned within the municipality. - 2.
-The City of Yarra will not implement a municipal charge, as such a charge increases the rates burden on ratepayers who have a lower ability to pay. - The City of Yarra will use service charges where private benefit exists for specific services and where this is consistent with its broader funding principles.
-Service charges may also be used as a means of influencing community behaviour and ensuring equitable outcomes in the community. - Waste service charges are proposed to be introduced and commencing in 2017-18, and will be based on full recovery of the cost to deliver the waste services, as outlined in the draft Waste Service Charge Policy section of this strategy. - Special rates and charges will be used where a specific benefit or service can be identified for ratepayers and only following consultation with the affected ratepayers.
+- 1. The City of Yarra will levy rates as measured by the Net Annual Value of property owned within the municipality. - The City of Yarra will not implement a municipal charge, as such a charge increases the rates burden on ratepayers who have a lower ability to pay. - The City of Yarra will use service charges where private benefit exists for specific services and where this is consistent with its broader funding principles.
+Service charges may also be used as a means of influencing community behaviour and ensuring equitable outcomes in the community.

+Special rates and charges will be used where a specific benefit or service can be identified for ratepayers and only following consultation with the affected ratepayers.

-- 5. The City of Yarra is committed to providing targeted support for the financially disadvantaged in the community through: - Deferred payments (otherwise referred to as 'hardship provisions') - · Pensioner rebates (including a supplementary City of Yarra sponsored rate rebate) - A compassionate approach to debt management. - Non-rateable properties will be required to contribute to services provided by the City of Yarra through the payment of service charges. - 7.
-Properties provided for under the Cultural and Recreational Lands Act 1963 will be required to pay a different level of rates.
-Discounts will be structured to provide greatest support to those organisations that do not rely on liquor sales or gaming revenue. - 8.
+- 4. The City of Yarra is committed to providing targeted support for the financially disadvantaged in the community through: - Deferred payments (otherwise referred to as 'hardship provisions') - Pensioner rebates (including a supplementary City of Yarra sponsored rate rebate) - A compassionate approach to debt management. - Non-rateable properties will be required to contribute to services provided by the City of Yarra through the payment of service charges. - Properties provided for under the Cultural and Recreational Lands Act 1963 will be required to pay a different level of rates.
+Discounts will be structured to provide greatest support to those organisations that do not rely on liquor sales or gaming revenue. - 7.
 The City of Yarra Rating Strategy will be reviewed at least every two years.